Thirteen state EnviroReporter.com road trip through the West and Midwest this autumn reveals lower fallout rate of suspected Fukushima radiation.

 AEG’s Farmers Field $1.2 billion project gets nod from L. A. Planning Commission despite EIR leaving out data about toxic oxidizer perchlorate in fireworks facility will shoot off every day.

 New evidence of Fukushima meltdowns’ contamination in California oranges, dried plums, almonds and pistachios.
-Florida grapefruits, Missouri beef and more also impacted by Fuku-goo.
+Florida grapefruits, Missouri beef and more impacted by Fuku-goo.

 EnviroReporter.com takes on Fracking Chemical Cocktail and Trichloroethylene.
 Reporter meets his match in “Frackie” where the chemistry sparks over drilling and fracking.
 Hot stuff!